Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 Instead of resending the arrays every time a mesh is drawn, a more efficient way is to cache the data in the GPU memory.
 The arrays are transferred only once, and the rendering is done from the GPU memory cache.
 To achieve this, use **vertex buffer objects** (VBO).

-There are 2 types of buffer objects in OpenGL® ES:
+There are 2 types of buffer objects in OpenGL&reg; ES:

 - **Array buffer object** represents the vertex array and is specified by `GL_ARRAY_BUFFER`.
 - **Element array buffer object** represents the index array and is specified by `GL_ELEMENT_ARRAY_BUFFER`.